Unwritten (song): Background and composition

+This song is written in the key of F Mixolydian, a mode of B-flat major in which F is used as the tonic note.
+The song was recorded in Venice Beach, California.

 Music videos

 Two different music videos were made to promote the song: one was shot in 2004 in the UK for international release; the other one was shot in New York in 2005 for release in North America.
 Both versions received airplay in Latin America.

 Original version

 The original version of the video, directed by Michael Gracey, shows Bedingfield as the cover of a small animated book in a large library as it climbs an amazingly large bookshelf.
-As it gets higher the shelf becomes more like a cliff, even snowing at the top.
-At the top the book sees a dove and falls off.
+As it gets higher, the shelf becomes more like a cliff, even snowing at the top.
+At the top, the book sees a dove and falls off.
 As the small book is torn apart in the fall, people pick up the pages and look up into the sky.
-The video may be seen to elaborate the lyric as an oblique spiritual narrative of striving to ascend (and reach a heavenly dove), while the lyric also reflects Bedingfield's concerns at this time with the process of writing, concerns perhaps more clearly expressed in "These Words", also featured on the "Unwritten" album.
+The video may be seen to elaborate the lyric as an oblique spiritual narrative of striving to ascend (and reach a heavenly dove), while the lyric also reflects Bedingfield's concerns at this time with the process of writing, concerns perhaps more clearly expressed in "These Words", also featured on the Unwritten album.